Next Council Meeting Wednesday 13th March 2019

 All Village Society events will be advertised/confirmed in the Bride Valley News the month prior to the scheduled date.

-Shipton Gorge is three miles east of Bridport, fourteen miles west of Dorchester and two miles from the Jurassic coast at Burton Bradstock.
+Shipton Gorge is three miles east of Bridport, twelve miles west of Dorchester and two miles from the Jurassic coast at Burton Bradstock.

 The village of Shipton Gorge has its first reference in the Domesday Book of 1086 and is very much a working village with seven working farms still in the parish.